SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/install-collector-windows.md

 * 200 MB of disk space
 * 64 MB of RAM

+Supported Versions

+* Windows 10 and up, Windows Server 2016 and up

 ## Install

 You can install our OpenTelemetry Collector using either of the following methods: